 • As part of the first treatment visit, we will ask to interview you.
 This interview will be conducted remotely and you will not need to go to the Cardiff site for this.
 This interview will be conducted by a trained interviewer, the aim of which is to hear your viewpoints, experiences, feelings and opinions on XLHED and the EROO4 treatment.
-This interview is recorded (audio only) and should not last longer than 25 minutes.
+This interview is recorded (audio only) and should last approximately 30 minutes.